-COVID-19: Key considerations for your business in dealing with the crisis
+Funding tools and tactics for your business in dealing with the COVID-19 crisis (2nd Ed)

-When an unprecedented challenge such as COVID-19 impacts a business, no matter the size of the organisation or the scale of challenge, it does not necessarily mean that the requisite solutions are unfamiliar or need to be re-invented.
-This was and still is the case with Brexit, whereby business solutions to deal with the commercial impact included a number of restructuring measures to supply chains, as well as the relocation of staff and operations.
-Although COVID -19 presents a very different challenge than Brexit to SMEs, a similar approach in finding workable solutions is required.
+When an unprecedented challenge hits a company, no matter what the size of the company or the challenge, it does not mean that the necessary solutions are unfamiliar or need to be re-invented.
+This was the case with Brexit whereby solutions here to the supply chain included relocation of staff or operations.
+Although COVID-19 presents a very different challenge than Brexit to SMEs, a similar approach in finding workable solutions is required.

 The real challenge lies within combining the tailored solutions to fit the organisations business model, particularly in SMEs.
 Tacit knowledge and cross-sectoral expertise will assist greatly in engaging such a challenge.
 This is the core reasoning for this collective of organisations namely, mascontour, Time & Place Consulting, and J.O.S Solicitors to come together in solidarity to assist SMEs globally.